india travel fears

 Eat the Street Food

 What?
 Eat the food on the streets in India?
 That is just crazy talk!
 It’s not for Intrepid.
-No one will force you to eat street food, but if you have a desire to travel more local and try the local food on the street, Intrepid will give you that opportunity in a safe way.
+No one will force you to eat street food, but if you have a desire to travel more locally and try the local food on the street, Intrepid will give you that opportunity in a safe way.

 We ate fried treats, tried the local candy, had piping hot samosas, enjoyed a lassie from the best place in town, and watched a chai wallah (tea maker) make the best Masala Chai tea I’ve ever had at Sahu ki Chai.
 It wasn’t only that we were eating street food, but we walked all over Jaipur among the crazy traffic and horns.
-Mohsin took this on with the 12 of us when most tour companies keep you safely viewing street life from the bus window, here we were on the ground getting a closer experience!
-Once again, this walk and food tasting through the streets of Jaipur was one of most memorable days and experiences.
+Mohsin took this on with the 12 of us when most tour companies keep you safely viewing street life from the bus window; here we were on the ground getting a closer experience!
+Once again, this walk and food tasting through the streets of Jaipur was one of the most memorable days and experiences.

 Heritage Stays